X16Community/x16-smc/README.md

 In the event of an error, the SMC update program attempts to resend the same packet 10 times before aborting the update.

-When the update is done the bootloader waits in an infinite loop for the user to remove power from the whole system.
-The SMC reboots to the new firmware as power is reconnected.
+When the update is done:

+- Bootloader v1: The bootloader enters into a loop waiting for the user to remove mains power
+- Bootloader v2: The bootloader resets the SMC which shuts down the system.
+You don't need to remove mains power, just press Power button to start the computer again.
+- Bootloader v2 (corrupted "bad" version): Some production boards comes with an unofficial corrupted v2 bootloader.
+The bootloader will not reset the system.
+Do not remove mains power, which will prevent the system from starting again.
+Instead you need to connect SMC pin #10 (reset) to ground with a jumper wire.
+This will turn off the system that can be started again with the Power button.
+A special warning is displayed in the update program if your board has the corrupted v2 bootloader.

 https://github.com/stefan-b-jakobsson/x16-smc-update/assets/70063525/6ac47834-bef9-4a48-8e94-7ce105d661d7

 # Unbricking the SMC

-Should the update process fail it is likely that the SMC is left in an inoperable state.
+Should the update process fail it is likely that the computer is left in an inoperable state.

 To unbrick the SMC you need to program it with an external programmer.